Click on any thumbnail to view an enlarged

 Isamu Fujita's (pen name of Fujita Seiko) first book originally published in 1928.

-This is a reprint edition from October 3, 1994.
+This is a reprinted edition from October 3, 1994.
 Covers

 by